-The City of Ottawa Water Design Guideline requires that "Service areas with a basic day demand greater than $50 \, m^3$ /day (about $50 \, homes$ ) shall be connected with a minimum of two watermains, separated by an isolation valve, to avoid the creation of a vulnerable service area.
+The City of Ottawa Water Design Guideline requires that "Service areas with a basic day demand greater than $50 \, m^3$ /day (about $50 \, homes$) shall be connected with a minimum of two watermains, separated by an isolation valve, to avoid the creation of a vulnerable service area.
 Individual residential facilities with a basic day demand greater than $50 \, m^3$ /day shall be connected with a minimum of two water services, separated by an isolation valve, to avoid the creation of a vulnerable service area."
-Therefore, two (2) new 150mm diameter water services will be provided to the building, one (1) from Daly Avenue and one (1) from Nicholas Street which are separated by the existing isolation valve on the Daly Avenue watermain near the intersection with Nicholas Street.
+Therefore, two (2) new 150mm diameter water services will be provided to the building, both from Nicholas Street.
+An isolation valve we need to be installed on the existing Nicholas Street watermain between the two (2) services.